pmagictech/bookmanager/README.md

+# Book Manager
-This is a Book Library web application project.
+This is a Book Library web application built with Nextjs, Apollo, PostgreSQL and Docker.

 ## Getting Started